LogtalkDotOrg/logtalk3/INSTALL.md

 	% sudo ./install.sh

-This installation script makes all files read-only for non-admin users in order to avoid user tempering.
+This installation script makes all files read-only for non-admin users in order to avoid user tampering.
 This is a convenient setup for computer labs, given that making directories world-writable is a security risk.
 The install script accepts an installation prefix as argument.
 For example: